-ArcESB 2021 includes several improvements that may cause the applciation to behave differently from an ArcESB 2020 installation:
+ArcESB 2021 includes several improvements that may cause the application to behave differently from an ArcESB 2020 installation:

 Previous versions of ArcESB managed users via the server configuration XML files (e.g. Web.Config, server.xml).
 ArcESB 2021 brings user management within the application itself, introducing a Users tab in the Settings page.

-Users configured in previous versions will not persist in the new installation of ArcESB 2021, and should be recreated as necessary within the Users tab.
-More information about user managment can be found in the User Roles page.
+Users configured in previous versions will not persist in the new installation of ArcESB 2021 and should be recreated as necessary within the Users tab.
+More information about user management can be found in the User Roles page.

 Subfolders in File Based Connectors

-Note: This section is only relevant for users with file based connectors, like File, FTP, or SFTP that preserve the folder structure from remote file systems.
+Note: This section is only relevant for users with file-based connectors, including File, FTP, and SFTP, that preserve the folder structure from remote file systems.

 Previous versions of ArcESB exhibited the following behavior: